 Geneva Business School, with the assistance of leading experts and innovators in the business of fine art, plans to develop the next generation of managers in the Fine Art sector.
 Students will learn from leading experts in Art Finance, Art Law, Compliance & Money Laundering (AMLA), Art History, Fine Art Logistics, Entrepreneurship, and more.

 A management program of this caliber and depth does not exist anywhere else in Europe.
-Taught exclusively in Geneva, the birthplace of art law and home to the oldest freeport in the world, Geneva Business School has created an expert faculty selected from industry leaders such as Lalive (Art Law pioneer), Deloitte (Art Finance), Institut Restellini (Museum Management), Nelly Wenger (Strategic Management), ArtNow!
-(Art History), and Charly Bailly / Opera Gallery (Entrepreneurship) for the only MBA of its kind.
+Geneva Business School has created an expert faculty selected from industry leaders such as Lalive (Art Law pioneer), Deloitte (Art Finance), Institut Restellini (Museum Management and Forensic Scientific Analysis), Nelly Wenger & Associates (Strategic Event Management), Charly Bailly / Opera Gallery (Entrepreneurship), ArtNow!
+(Art History), ArtBasel, and Artnet for the only MBA of its kind.

 Discover Our New MBA